Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling/final_output/CFD Analysis.md

 ## Analysis

 The results for both static heat flow calculations and convective solutions are to within <2% of each other.
 These results also further support the results found in the numerical analysis, further supporting their validity and accuracy.
+It is worth noting that in the convective analysis, a static image of the heat conduction within the tank is observed - this is a static condition and a limitation of Solidworks 2024 Fluid Simulation: only one of external or internal analyses can be conducted at any one time.
+However, it was found through internal experimentation that the convective effects outside of the tank were far more significant than internal flow characteristics due to temperature variation.

 **Humidity Convective Analysis**